CogentRedTester/mpv-scripts/README.md

 # editions-notification #
 Prints a message on the OSD if editions are found in the file, and temporarily switches the osd-playing-message to the editions-list property when switching.
 This makes it easier to tell the number and names of the editions.

+# music-mode #
+Switches to a music profile when an audio file is being played and forces an update to the osc to allow for separate layouts for music, requires my modified osc.lua

+# osc #
+Identical to the script here: https://github.com/mpv-player/mpv/blob/master/player/lua/osc.lua

+However, I have added an extra function and script message to allow for changing the layout during runtime using profiles

 # autoload #
 Exactly the same as the script available here: https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua